GELF Inputs

 curl -XPOST http://graylog.example.org:12202/gelf -p0 -d '{"short_message":"Hello there", "host":"example.org", "facility":"test", "_foo":"bar"}'

 Both keep-alive and compression are supported via the common HTTP headers.
-The server will return a 202 Accepted when the message was accepted for processing.
+The server will return a 202 Accepted when the message is accepted for processing.

 Enable Bulk Receiving Option for HTTP GELF Input

-Graylog offers users a new configuration option to Enable Bulk Receiving via HTTP GELF input, which supports bulk receiving of messages separated by new lines.
+Graylog provides users with an option to enable bulk receiving of messages via HTTP GELF input, which allows bulk receiving of messages separated by newline characters.

 Example curl request: